lensesio/lenses-udf-example/README.md

 # lenses-udf-example
-Example for Lenses User Defined Functions for LSQL
+Example for User Defined Functions for Lenses SQL engine